 - Obtaining a new tax identification number.

-In some cases, a CP54 notice may also result from identity theft where someone attempted to file a return or obtain a refund using your information.
+In some cases, a CP54 notice may also result from identity theft where someone attempted to file a tax return or obtain a refund using your information.
+One last thing you might want to do is double check your Social Security card just to make sure you remembered your Social Security Number correctly.

 First, verify that the CP54 notice is about something you filed with the IRS.
 For example, check that you filed a tax return for the year stated and look at your copy of that tax return to see if there was either a possible error or a recent change that the IRS might not be aware of.
 You should also search the phone number and address on the notice to verify that they actually belong to the IRS.

-If you’re sure it’s safe to provide the information, send it in as instructed by the notice.
+If you’re sure it’s safe to provide the information, send in the response form that was included with your notice.

 If you believe you may have been the victim of identity theft, don’t understand why the IRS sent you the notice, or aren’t sure if the notice is valid, go to the IRS website and look up the phone number for your area.